nastajus/wvchallenge-nodejs/README.markdown

 * *TBD: Possibly discuss any of: package management (?), any libraries (?), any IDE-specific things (like Webstorm's Typescript Language Service) (?), any general TypeScript-specific things (like needing a matching `@types/libxyz` version to your library) (?).*

 ## Standards Applied
+### JavaScript
 * Considered using **[chaining](https://schier.co/blog/2013/11/14/method-chaining-in-javascript.html)**, but decided to design for now using a single method `Loggable.print()` over chaining multiple smaller methods, as advised by the [rule of threes](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) and to keep as lightweight as possible for reading.
 * *TBD: Verify convention of capitalization of constants [here](https://en.wikipedia.org/wiki/Naming_convention_(programming)#JavaScript).*
 * *TBD: Applied convention that when constructing instances of objects with `new` the function should be named beginning with a capital letter.*
+* *TBD: Applied correct standard of adding properties to object by iterating and checking for `hasOwnProperty` as shown [here](https://stackoverflow.com/questions/500504/why-is-using-for-in-with-array-iteration-a-bad-idea/4261096#4261096).*

+### Design
+* *TBD: Chose to use node library `mkdirp` to make empty folders like `/uploads`, `/logs`, instead of providing configuration instructions to create empty folders, to avoid imposing effort expended at configuring setup, at the cost of including yet another library which might potentiall interfere later.
+Absence of these empty folders throws an exception otherwise.
+If Git permitted storing empty folders I would rely on that instead.*